pankil25/Language-transliteration-using-Seq2Seq-models/README.md

 Description: Specifies the probability of using teacher forcing during training.<br>
 ### Attention : [True,False]
 Description: Specifies whether attention mechanism is used in the model.<br>
+### Mode: ["Normal","Test"]
+Description: Specifies whether You want to run Train and Validation Dataset or want to run on Train and Test Dataset.<br>
 <br>